 DJ CHILL WILL: I appreciate hip hop today because it changed.
-Some of it I don’t care for because it seems cookie cutter.
 Some of it I get, some of it I don’t.
 It was like that with us back in the day though.
-It wasn’t Sam Cooke or the Commodores so our parents bugged out. *laughing* It wasn’t for them to get.
-Like now, Hip Hop isn’t made for me, so it isn’t for me to get.
+We weren’t Sam Cooke or the Commodores, so, our parents bugged out then.
+It wasn’t for them to get.
+Like now, Hip Hop isn’t made for me, so it isn’t for me to get everything.
 But it [Hip-Hop] had to change into something in order for it to survive.
-How long can you listen to the Doug E Fresh, the Big Daddy Kane’s or the KRS One’s doing the same thing.
+How long can you listen to the Doug E Fresh, and the Big Daddy Kane’s or the KRS One’s doing the same thing?
 Hip Hop had to change.
-Even if the same artist were still leading the Hip Hop scene, when those artist change their style, people don’t follow that… but if those artist remain the same the people get bored.
-Its geared to a different genre of people now.
-It’s a whole different conversation now with Hip Hop and what its evolved into.
+Even if those same artists were still leading the Hip Hop scene, when those artists opt to change their style, people don’t follow that change, you know?
+And, if those artists remain the same in styling, their fans get bored.
+It’s geared to a different demographic of people now.
+It’s a whole different conversation with Hip Hop.
+It’s evolved into something new.
 Hip Hop used to be a lot more lighthearted.
 It’s become more business-focused now.
 Sometimes, even dangerous.
-People can get shot for what they say on record.
+People can get shot for what they say on record now.
 It used to be fun.
-It’s crazy how much its changed but, I think change had to happen in order for hip hop to survive.
-For some, its very hard to accept, but, I understand that it had to change.
+It’s crazy how much its changed but, I think change had to happen in order for Hip Hop to survive.
+For some, it’s been very hard to accept this change but I understand that it had to change.
+Everything changes.

-ME: Now that everything has gone digital in the realm of music production and distribution…when it comes to DJing, has technology made it so easy that anyone can become a DJ?
+M-E: Now that production has fled from analog to digital in the realm of music production and distribution, when it comes to DJing, has technology made it so easier or harder; can anyone become a DJ?

-DJ CHILL WILL: The technique is almost the same it’s a lot easier now.
-A lot more people do it because the music is more accessible. *laughing* When you had to carry around crates of records, no one wanted to do that.
-Now everything is through a computer, if you need a song you just download it.
-There is no such thing as rare records…you just Google it and you find it.
-There is no exclusivity.
-So in that regard, it has become easier than back the day ….you had to work and sweat. *laughing* I appreciate it today.
+DJ CHILL WILL: The technique is almost the same, and yes, it’s a lot easier now.
+A lot more people do it because the music is more accessible.
+Back in the day, when you had to carry around crates of records, no one wanted to do that.
+Now everything is through a computer.
+If you need a song, you just download it.
+There’s no such thing as rare finds on records; now, you can just Google it and you find the songs you need.
+There is no exclusivity anymore.
+So, in that regard, it has become easier.
+Back the day you had to work and sweat to DJ.
+I appreciate it today, a lot easier.
 Man, I had to carry crates of records, I had to sweat back then.
 Anyone can DJ now.
-I used to spend hours upon hours in a record store, just looking for records to scratch…record stores don’t exist anymore.
-There was a time when that was a good day for a DJ was spent in the crates, looking for records and meeting people, trading, networking, meeting other producers.
-Now a days, every one text messages and emails.
-Social media, like really… how social is that?
+I used to spend hours upon hours in a record store, just looking for the perfect records to scratch.
+Record stores don’t exist in abundance like that anymore.
+There was a time when a good day for a DJ was spent in the crates, looking for records, meeting new people, trading sounds and vinyl, networking and meeting other producers.
+Now a days, everyone uses text messages and emails.
+Social media, like really, how social is that?
 Everybody is kind of faceless.

-ME: Very true, you can’t feel the people that way, that’s what I appreciated most about old school DJ’s they had to feel the crowd, see the people, know the vibe of the space and keep their ear to what was going on around them.
+M-E: Very true, you can’t feel the vibe from people that way.
+That’s what I appreciate most about DJ’s, their special affinity to feel the crowd, see the people, know the vibe of the space and keep their ear to what was going on around them.
 What advice would you give to the new artist trying to gain exposure with the internet now being so popular?

-ME: That’s big!
-I think its awesome that you have a successful Booking Agency and that you’ve been able to pivot in this industry.
+M-E: That’s big!
+I think it’s awesome that you have a successful Booking Agency and that you’ve been able to pivot in this industry.
 Can you tell me more about your Radio show with Doug E Fresh?

-DJ CHILL WILL: Yes, WBLS, we just got picked up for syndication.
+DJ CHILL WILL: Yes, its WBLS, we just got picked up for syndication.
 Its moving along really well.
 We’ll be in a bunch of markets soon.
-Its very interesting doing radio.
+It’s very interesting doing radio.
 I had my own radio show a while ago, about three years ago to be exact, 2012.
-So I do have experience that I am carrying over to WBLS.
+So, I do have on-air experience that I am carrying over to WBLS.
 This Radio show will include myself, Doug E and Barry.
 I spin on there (DJing).
 Topics we cover, we talk about what we do during the week, like a recap, we are out working during the week.
-Doug E will come in and talk about what we’ve done and what we have coming up.
+Doug E will come in and talk about what we’ve done and what we have coming up like events and gigs.
 Those are the topics we talk about.
 We play and feature lots of old school Hip-Hop.
-There’s a guy that works with us as well, Kev Ski, he has archives of all the beats, and live performances of groups that a lot of people never even heard of…the ones that created Hip Hop.
+There’s a guy that works with us as well, Kev Ski, he has archives of all the beats, and live performances of groups that a lot of people never even heard of, the ones that created Hip Hop.
 We play a lot of their live stuff on air.
 We air every Saturday from 9pm to 11 pm.

 DJ CHILL WILL: We started out in High School, we’ve been friends forever.
 When we started out Hip Hop was just a hobby it wasn’t making a living.
 It was just cool to do.
 It was fun!
 We were fortunate enough to do only this.
 Its all we know and this is all we’ve ever done.
 This has been a blessing.

-DJ CHILL WILL: I don’t think that Hip Hop lost respect for the DJ.
-They just don’t understand the role of the DJ.
-I just think the focus has shift more to the artist in the front stand.
-The artist tend to stand out more.
-The DJ used to be upfront and the emcee was just there to sprinkle things up because the DJ wasn’t doing much talking, just a whole lot of scratching.
-It wasn’t until records started being made and recorded that those emcees or hype men became more.
-Today a lot of the people that are making music don’t really understand the role of the DJ.
-A DJ can switch things up on the fly, their music library makes them versatile like that; say for instance, an artist can perform over a beat on a CD is just that when you perform live, that’s all you have.
-Back in the day we could get to a venue and the crowd be different from what we thought, as a DJ I could switch it up [ and cater to that audience].
-As an artist, if walk around with a CD and get to a venue that is outside of your expectation, you’re stuck with what you got.
+DJ CHILL WILL: I don’t think that Hip Hop lost respect for the DJ; they just don’t understand the role of the DJ.
+I think the focus has shifted to the artist.
+The artist tends to stand out more.
+The DJ used to be upfront, and the emcee was just there to spice things up because the DJ wasn’t doing much talking, just a whole lot of scratching.
+It wasn’t until records started being made and recorded that those emcees or hype men became more visible.
+Today a lot of the people that are making music don’t really understand the role the DJ once played.
+A DJ can switch things up on the fly, their music library makes them versatile like that; say for instance, an artist can perform over a beat on a CD, but that’s where the sound stops; when you perform live on that instrumental, that’s all you have [to lean on].
+Back in the day we could get to a venue and the crowd be different from what we expected, as a DJ, if that happened, I could switch it up [ and cater to that audience].
+As an artist, if walk around with a CD and get to a venue that is outside of your expectation, you’re stuck with what you got on the record.
 I can change it up though.
 A DJ is a rapper’s band.
 That’s what made it fun, a band, a hype man an emcee.

-ME: Wow.
-Never thought about it like that.
-I guess I was ignorant to the role of it myself.
+M-E: Wow, I never thought about it like that.
+I guess I was just as ignorant to the role of DJing, and the versatility myself.
 Any last statements you’d like to make regarding the art?

 DJ CHILL WILL: Hip Hop isn’t fun anymore.
 We’ve got to get back to it being fun.
 It’s too business-centered now.
 So much weighs on what the emcee says and does.
 Especially when its recorded.
 If an artist says something crazy, everything is out the window.
 Its all business now.
-This is how people get shot.
-Money got involved.
+This is how people get shot. because money got involved.
 But again, its like I mentioned, sometimes it has to change for the art to survive; my hope is that we remember why we started, for the Love of Hip Hop.

 Are you an artist or band seeking exposure?